anuuradha97/anuprojects/Tutorials/README.md

 To get started, first install all the necessary dependencies.

-^npm install express ejs body-parser mysql --save
+^ npm install express ejs body-parser mysql --save

 Start the development server

-^node index
+^ node index

 (or whatever name you give to your main javascript file)